 If you’re a small business owner, you’re undoubtedly reading this post because you understand the significance of having an online presence.
-Setting up a Facebook Business profile and using it to collect online feedback is just as crucial as maintaining accounts on sites like Yelp and Google My Business.
+Setting up a Facebook Page for Business and using it to collect online feedback is just as crucial as maintaining accounts on sites like Yelp and Google My Business.

 Facebook encourages small businesses to make pages to promote themselves, and it has rules against putting too much business promotion on personal pages.